node13h/automated/README.md

 - Configuration management
 - Delivery and remote decryption of SSL certificates
 - OS updates
-- Automation of the ad hoc tasks executed on multiple systems
+- Automation of ad hoc tasks executed on multiple systems

 See the [cookbook directory](cookbook/) and the [ops-scripts repository](https://github.com/node13h/ops-scripts/tree/master/scripts) for some examples.